-Contributions
+PERS Contributions

-The PERS Plan 2/3 employer and employee contribution rates are developed by the Office of the State Actuary to fully fund Plan 2 and the defined benefit portion of Plan 3.
-The rates are adopted by the Pension Funding Council, and are subject to change by the Legislature.
-The employer rate includes a component to address the PERS Plan 1 Unfunded Actuarial Accrued Liability (UAAL).
+The PERS Plan 1 member contribution rate is established by State statute at 6%.
+The PERS 1 employer and PERS Plan 2/3 employer and employee contribution rates are developed by the Office of the State Actuary, adopted by the Pension Funding Council and is subject to change by the legislature.
+The PERS Plan 2/3 employer rate includes a component to address PERS Plan 1 Unfunded Actuarial Accrued Liability (UAAL).